piif/arddude/Eclipse.Howto.md

 Configure Eclipse
 --

+In following instructions, all pathes must be specified :
+* absolute whenever possible
+* with slashes (not backslashes)
+* ended with /
+* without spaces or special chars.
+Especially for Arduino IDE, if it's in a "Program Files (x86)" directory, it won't work -> move it.
+Thus, for example : C:/DevTools/Arddude/ and **not** /DevTools/Arddude nor C:\DevTools\Arddude

+Ok, follow this instructions :
 * from Help menu, choose "Eclipse Marketplace", search "Eclipse CDT" and install it
 * restart Eclipse
 * Windows > Preferences >  C/C++ > Build > environment